 The Basic Referee Course is the first step that any budding referee will need to take.

-As well as attending the course candidates are required to successfully pass examinations, attend a safeguarding children workshop and complete a CRB check.
+As well as attending the course candidates are required to successfully pass examinations, attend a safeguarding children workshop and complete a Criminal Records check.

 Once you have completed the Basic Referees Course and successfully passed the exams you are required to complete a minimum of 6 matches as a referee during your probationary period.
 At this time you will be classified as a Level 9 - Trainee Referee.

-Once you have completed your first 6 games you must return a '6 Match Form' to your Referee Development Manager (Matthew Hurst).
-This form can be downloaded from the documents section at the foot of this page.
+Once you have completed your first 6 games you must return a '6 Match Form' to your Referee Development Officer.
+This form can be completed by clicking here.

 You will then be invited onto a Module 5 Call Back Evening to confirm your Referee Qualification and to receive your Refereeing Badge and Certificate.
 At this point you will be re-classified as either a Level 7 or Level 8 Referee depending on your age.

 A Basic Referee Course for candidates aged 18 years and over wishing to referee in adult only football will run on Saturday and Sunday 11th and 12th January 2014, the sessions taking place between 9.00am and 6.00pm on consecutive days.
 The cost of the course is £165 and you can obtain further information and book your place by clicking here.